Py-Swift/wiki-source/docs/project/kivy/buildozer-integration.md

 PSProject can initialize a project with Buildozer configuration included:

-!!! info "Create a new project with Buildozer support"
+!!! info "Create a new project with Buildozer support with following option added"
     ```sh
-    psproject init MyApp --buildozer
+    --buildozer path/to/existing/buildozer.spec
     ```

 This creates a project structure with: